milomedia/tilix/_posts/2016-12-23-tilix-blog-launched.md

 ---
 layout: post
-title: "Tilix Launches Blog"
+title: "Making a website that’s more than a glorified business card"
 date: 2016-12-23
 draft: true
 ---

-# Making a website that's more than a glorified business card
 During the Xmas holidays in 2016 I was inspired by "Inbound & Content Marketing Made Easy" by [Marcus Sheridan][1].
 I found common sense in what the [The Sales Lion's][2] had to say and was pleased that it fitted with my many years experience of developing websites.

 To be blunt, www.tilix.uk was just a glorified business card.
 Granted, this was deliberate decision and I knew that one day it it would have to be transformed.
 Putting Marcus's wisdom into practice the following plan emerged: